Mohammad Mofatteh: Academic

 Mofatteh was studying at the university and teaching in the seminary at the same time, which garnered criticism from some people who told him, in a kind manner, that this was tarnishing his status.
 As the initiator of "seminary-university unity", he studied philosophy at the university and attended seminary in Qom.
 Then he became a professor at Tehran University and taught divine law and principles of philosophy at Qom seminary.
 Like his colleague Professor Motahari, he started to teach university students in 1969.
 He was experienced enough in teaching because he was a teacher at a high school in Qom as well.
 Along with Ayatollah Sayyed Mohammad Hossein Beheshti, he worked at the Religion and Knowledge high school in Qom, where they aimed to familiarize the new generation with Islam and seminary students with academic and scientific activities.
-Also, for this goal, Mofatteh established the Islamic Association of Students and Educators, in cooperation with Ayatollah Beheshti and Ayatollah Khamenei.
+Also, for this goal, Mofatteh established the Islamic Association of Students and Educators, in cooperation with Ayatollah Beheshti and Ayatollah Ali Khamenei.